saulocantanhede/tfgreek2/docs/features/lang.md

 ## Note

-The current datasource containded `el`, which is according to ISO 639.2 Modern Greek (after 1453), while the actual language indicator should have been `grc` (i.e. Ancient Greek before 1453).
+The current data source contains the value `el`, which corresponds to Modern Greek (after 1453) according to ISO 639.2.
+However, the correct language indicator should be `grc` for Ancient Greek (before 1453).

 ## Source description

-Taken from XML attribute `lang` of tag `book`.
+This feature is derived from the XML attribute `lang` of the tag `book`.

 ---
 ###### *Browse all features by [node type](featuresbynodetype.md#start), [data type](featuresbydatatype.md#start), [feature group](featuresbygroup.md#start) or [feature type](featuresbyfeaturetype.md#start).*